-- It’s harder to seal window units, and thus you do get some of that hot, humid air sucked in from the outside.
+- It’s harder to seal window units.
+Because of that, some of that hot, humid air leaks in from the outside.

 The Role Insulation Plays in Cooling

-If humidity isn’t your problem but you’d just like to cool your home, you could get away with one window unit on each floor, if your home is well insulated.
+Maybe humidity isn’t your problem.
+But you’d just like to cool your home.
+One window unit on each floor will work, if your home is well insulated.
 (Check out this Energy Star website to figure out the right-sized air conditioner based on a room’s size.)
 Insulation isn’t just in the walls, by the way.
 We’re also talking about well-insulated windows and, believe it or not, a well-insulated attic.
 “In the summer, temperatures in the attic often climb to more than 140 degrees,” says Rogers.
 “This tremendous heat conducts down into your home.
 Even when the first floor is comfortable, this constant flow of heat from the attic can bake your bedrooms upstairs.
-Although most people don’t think of insulation as a way to keep cool, increasing levels in your attic can make a huge difference.”
+Most people don’t think of insulation as a way to keep cool.
+However, increasing levels in your attic can make a huge difference.”

 When Window Units May Make Sense

-Keep in mind that window units are cheaper in the short run.
-However, if you’re looking to purchase more than a few of them, you’re probably better off getting a central air system.
-Says Rogers, a central air unit will use less energy overall and cool more efficiently than a series of window units running in tandem.
+Window units are cheaper in the short run.
+But if you need more than a few of them, you’re probably better off with central air.
+Says Rogers, a central air unit will use less energy overall.
+Central air willcool more efficiently than a series of window units running in tandem.
 On the other hand, he says, “if you’re just trying to cool one or two rooms—not the whole house—a window unit or two can use less energy than a central system.
 A couple of window units are much cheaper than a central unit.
 And, if you have a very energy-efficient house, or small house, they may be all you need.”